thess/OctoPyClient/README.md

 This is a work-in-progress.
 It is actively being developed and it should not be used for any purpose other than reference.
 Expect to see frequent updates, changes to internal structure, work-flow and user interface aspects.
 Documentation and installation information will be added when a functional base-level is somewhat complete and stable.

-Images and designs extensively borrowed from:
+Images, code and designs extensively borrowed from:

 * darksid3r/OctoPrint-TFT
 * Z-Bolt/OctoScreen
+* dougbrion/OctoRest (OctoPrint REST API wrapper)